MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-sorting.md

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-When you create or edit a view you can configure the sort order for either ascending or descending.
+When you create or edit a view, you can configure the sort order for either ascending or descending.

 To change the sort order in the view designer, see [Create a public view in Power Apps](create-edit-views-app-designer.md#create-a-public-view-in-power-apps).